-- 4.3 Complaints about individual governors or the LGB - Where a complaint concerns a governor or the LGB, the complainant should contact the LGB clerk.
-The LGB clerk will seek advice from the Head of Local Governance and advise the complainant accordingly. - 4.4 Complaints about the CEO, United Learning officers or members of United Learning central team-Where a complaint concerns a member of United Learning staff, this should be referred to the Company Secretary, Alison Hussain, (Alison.Hussain@unitedlearning.org.uk)who will determine the most appropriate person to review the complaint and advise the complainant accordingly.
+- Complaints about individual governors or the LGB -Where a complaint concerns a governor or the LGB, the complainant should contact the LGB clerk.
+The LGB clerk will seek advice from the Head of Local Governance and advise the complainant accordingly. - d.
+Complaints about the CEO, United Learning officers or members of United Learning central team-Where a complaint concerns a member of United Learning staff, this should be referred to the Company Secretary, Alison Hussain, (Alison.Hussain@unitedlearning.org.uk)who will determine the most appropriate person to review the complaint and advise the complainant accordingly.

-4.5 Stage 3 - Formal.
+e.
+Stage 3 - Formal.
 Panel Hearing